If you wear rubber boots outside to do yardwork or brush clearing, you could find yourself bitten by an angry rattlesnake.

 Work Boots or Hiking Boots With Rubber Soles

 Most work boots or hiking boots include a thick rubber sole that can protect them from any type of animal bite.
 The toes may also include added material and a steel toe.

 However, the top part of the boot may be made of synthetic leather, nylon or thin rubber material that may not be thick enough to prevent a strong snake bite from penetrating.

 Hiking or work boots may not be ideal for resisting snake bites but they are certainly better than wearing sneakers or flip-flops.
 Wearing additional thick wool socks underneath may add a bit of protection as well.

 Are you going hiking with your kids?
 See Can Children Survive a Rattesnake Bite?

 Weak Points on Rubber Boots

 The metatarsal and ankle regions are the weakest points on rubber boots when it comes to rattlesnake bites.
-The arch is tight against the skin and allows no room between the rubber and the skin making it easier for a snake tooth to reach.
-The boot ankle is also exposed to a side strike by a snake and usually does not have added material there for protection.
+The arch is tight against the skin and allows no room between the rubber and the foot making it easier for a snake fang to reach the skin.
+The ankle is also exposed to a side strike by a snake and usually does not have added material for protection.